rohanrav/vars/README.md

 After downloading the installer for your respective operating system, run it and install the application.

-Note: For testing the AI features, you can use the API Key: `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`

 # Team Members:

 1. Aditya Srinivasan Mani - a33srini@uwaterloo.ca